Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Introduction

-To isolate the dominant driver of massive galaxy growth, we must measure robust stellar population gradients in massive, quiescent galaxies out to at least $z\sim 2$, before the majority of quenching and growth began \citep{Oser_2010, Rodriguez_Gomez_2016, Whitaker_2012}.
-To achieve this goal, we require deep, spatially-resolved, rest-frame optical spectra of a sample of massive, quiescent galaxies, to obtain detailed measurements of absorption lines.
+To be able to discriminate between the scenarios described above, the physical property that may be driving the observed colour gradients needs to be determined.
+We must therefore measure robust stellar population gradients in massive quiescent galaxies out to at least $z\sim2$, the peak of the quenching and assembly era \citep{Oser_2010, Rodriguez_Gomez_2016, Whitaker_2012}.
+To achieve this goal, deep, spatially resolved rest-frame optical spectra of a sample of massive quiescent galaxies are required to obtain detailed measurements of absorption lines.
 However, these measurements are extremely challenging beyond the local Universe.
-Thus, only a handful of varying spectroscopic gradient measurements exist, for a small number of relatively young quiescent galaxies beyond $z\sim 1$.
-For example, \cite{Jafariyazani_2020} found a flat age and [Mg/Fe] gradient and a slightly negative [Fe/H] gradient in a massive, lensed galaxy at $z\sim2$ using deep MOSFIRE spectra. \cite{Ditrani_2022} used \textit{Hubble Space Telescope} (\textit{HST}) grism spectra and found negative metallicity and diverse age gradients in 4 distant, quiescent galaxies. \cite{Akhshik_2023} examined similar data and found diverse age and metallicity gradients in 8 galaxies.
+Thus, spectroscopic gradient measurements exist for only a small number of relatively young quiescent galaxies beyond $z\sim 1$.
+For example, \cite{Jafariyazani_2020} found a flat age and [Mg/Fe] gradient and a slightly negative [Fe/H] gradient in a massive lensed galaxy at $z\sim2$ using deep MOSFIRE spectra. \cite{Ditrani_2022} used \textit{Hubble Space Telescope} (\textit{HST}) grism spectra and found negative metallicity and diverse age gradients in four distant quiescent galaxies. \cite{Akhshik_2023} examined similar data and found diverse age and metallicity gradients in eight galaxies.
 However, due to line blending, metallicities obtained from low-resolution spectroscopy ($R\sim100$) may be highly uncertain ($\sim 0.3-0.5$ dex, \citealt{Akhshik_2023}).

-Detailed stellar population maps have also been achieved with \textit{James Webb Space Telescope} (\textit{JWST}) integral field unit (IFU) spectroscopy, but only for very young, individual, quiescent galaxies.
-For example, \cite{Perez_Gonzalez_2024} examined a massive galaxy at $z\sim3.7$ and found a strongly negative total metallicity gradient, a slightly negative age gradient, and a slightly positive dust gradient.
-Additionally, \cite{D'Eugenio_2024} examined a galaxy at $z\sim 3$ and found a flat age gradient.
-Thus, to come to a consensus about the behaviour of spatially resolved stellar populations in distant, quiescent galaxies, we need larger samples that also include older, fainter galaxies.
-While \textit{JWST}-IFU observations like those in \cite{Perez_Gonzalez_2024} and \cite{D'Eugenio_2024} are ideal, it is prohibitively expensive to obtain these data for larger samples.
+Detailed stellar population maps have also been achieved with \textit{James Webb Space Telescope} (\textit{JWST}) integral field unit (IFU) spectroscopy, but only for very young individual quiescent galaxies.
+For example, \cite{Perez_Gonzalez_2024} examined a massive young (0.6 Myr old) galaxy at $z\sim3.7$ and found a strongly negative total metallicity gradient, a slightly negative age gradient, and a slightly positive dust gradient.
+Additionally, \cite{D'Eugenio_2024} examined a young (0.5 Gyr old) galaxy at $z\sim 3$ and found a flat age gradient.
+To come to a consensus about the behaviour of spatially resolved stellar populations in distant quiescent galaxies, larger, more representative samples that also include older, fainter galaxies are needed.
+While \textit{JWST}-IFU observations such as those in \cite{Perez_Gonzalez_2024} and \cite{D'Eugenio_2024} are ideal, it is prohibitively expensive to obtain these data for larger samples.